chec/sendgrid-integration/README.md

 ## Initial setup

 When the integration first runs, it will run an initial setup phase.
-This is triggered by the event being "integrations.create", which only runs for an integration at the time it is created.
+This is triggered by the event being "integrations.ready", which only runs for an integration at the time it is created.
 We can assume the integration has been provisioned at this point, however DNS may not be available for it yet.

 The initial setup process does the following: